The company produced motorcycles between 1899 and 1940. Based in Coventry, it was founded by the Moxo family.

-Victorian era.
 Production began with the building of bicycles and then tricycles assembled from bought-in parts.
-These cycles were well-built and popular, which accounted for the continued success of the firm.
+These cycles were well-built and popular, which strongly contributed to the ongoing success of the firm.

 Little detail is available regarding the company following this period, although it is known that they continued construction with bought-in parts.